About Papular Eczema

 - Reducing inflammation: Prescription creams that suppress the immune response, such as PDE4 inhibitors or topical calcineurin inhibitors, can help reduce inflammation in the affected areas.

-- Preventing flare-ups: Health behavior changes are essential in managing papular eczema.
+- Preventing flare-ups: Personal skin care is essential in managing papular eczema.
 These include:

 Other treatments recommended for more severe cases of papular eczema may include: